“Mom, I have something to tell you…I’m gay”.

 One of the most difficult and life changing statements a parent can hear is that of their child coming out to them.
-When your daughter tells you she’s a lesbian or your three year old son insists that God made a mistake and he is really a girl, what do you do?
+When your daughter tells you she’s a lesbian or your son insists that God made a mistake and he is really a girl, what do you do?
 Like a bomb being dropped, this revelation has the potential to tear families apart.
-Parents often feel scared, angry, confused, anxious, hopeless, and very alone.
+Parents often feel scared, angry, confused, hopeless, and very alone.
 Their hopes and dreams for their children are shaken and replaced with fears of discrimination, AIDS, and stigma.
 What do you do?
 To whom do you turn?
 For parents of the Christian faith, the questions may be even more complicated.
 What does the Bible say?
 How will my church react?
 Will my child go to hell?
 What does this mean for my faith?
-How do I protect my child?
 How do I respond in unconditional love?

-If you are the parent of a lesbian, gay, bisexual, transgender, queer or questioning child and you are looking for help, you have come to the right place!
-We would love to talk with you and come alongside you on this journey.
-We would love to hear your story, questions, concerns, etc. and try to provide you with resources that fit your family and faith.
-Please contact our Director of Family and Youth, Laura, at firstname.lastname@example.org or call 773-572-5983.
-To read some of our blogs written for parents: http://www.patheos.com/blogs/loveisanorientation/category/parents-families/
+If you are the Christian parent of a lesbian, gay, bisexual, transgender, queer or questioning child and you are looking for help, you have come to the right place!
+We have several types of resources for you on this page and plan to add more in the future.
+We would love to come alongside you on this journey.
+We would love to hear your story, questions, concerns, etc. and provide you with resources that fit your family and faith.
+Please contact our Director of Family and Youth, Laura Statesir, at firstname.lastname@example.org or call 773-572-5983.

-One thing we have learned from Christian parents of LGBTQ children is that the most helpful resource to them is being able to talk to or meet with other parents who are on the same journey.
-Therefore we are compiling a list of Christian parents with LGBTQ children who are willing to listen to, cry with, laugh with, and come alongside other parents.
-You will be able to call or email parents all over the United States and ask for advice or simply share your story.
-The list will be up soon so stay tuned!
+Often the most helpful resources for a Christian parent with a LGBTQ child is being able to talk to or meet with other parents who are on the same journey.
+Therefore we compiled a list of Christian parents with LGBTQ children who are willing to listen to, cry with, laugh with, and come alongside other parents.
+You can call or email parents all over the United States (Canada & even Australia) and ask for advice or simply share your story.
+Click HERE to see the list.

 The Parent Resource Initiative